What Branches Grow - Tina S. Beier

 While the first book is called Escaping First Contact, book 2 and 3 are untitled.
 And the Trilogy's overarching name is a working title.
-It took me 8 years to decide on What Branches Grow, so this one is subject to change.
-I've finished Book 1, Book 2 is nearly complete, and Book 3 is plotted.
-This trilogy is lighter in tone than What Branches Grow, taking its cues from space opera.
+It took me 8 years to decide on What Branches Grow, ok?
+I've finished Book 1 and Book 2, with Book 3 underway.
+This trilogy is lighter in tone than What Branches Grow, taking its cues from classic space opera.
 What's the premise?
 During the aftermath of galactic conflict, two Terran marines must work with their recent reptiloid-alien enemies to escape a massive alien ship controlled by a new alien species with unfathomable intentions.
 These four, already at odds with one another, are joined by two more alien races: the piscine, physically weak Pir-An and the nightmarish Rips.
 These eight disparate people must learn to work together if they are going to survive.
 Snarky banter?
 Undoubtedly.
 Space battles?
 Oh, just a few.
 Weird aliens with interesting cultural and physical traits?
 You bet.
 It's like Mass Effect meets Firefly meets Alien.
 And that's just Book 1.

 The Empty Junction Glitters in the Sun | Winter 2023